triggermesh/docs/docs/targets/googlesheets.md

 # Event target for Google Sheets

-This event target receives [CloudEvents][ce] over HTTP and sends them to GoogleSheets.
+This event target receives [CloudEvents][ce] over HTTP and appends the event payload to a GoogleSheets sheet.

 ## Prerequisites